Applied-Scientific-Research/onbody/README.md

 ## To Do

 * Is it possible to use OpenGL to perform the tree walk and 64-on-64 evaluations?
 See [nvortexOpenGL](https://github.com/Applied-Scientific-Research/nvortexOpenGL) for sample code
-* Is it possible to pull [Vc](https://github.com/VcDevel/Vc) into this project?
 * Increase accuracy of the prolongation operator - this means writing a simple linear least squares solver to determine the solution and gradient at a child point, given a set of weighted parent neighbor (equivalent point) values
 * Use a nearest-neighbor search for the prolongation - don't just take the other 7 or 15 in the parent box; but that uses non-local information!
 * Pull in Eigen to assemble and solve the matrix equation for the prolongation - we need more moments taken into consideration to raise the accuracy, I believe
 * Use smarter or faster data structures in the O(N) list-building system
 * Start pulling the various algorithms (naive, tree1, tree2, fast) into separate...what, classes?
 * Add radii to the target points (even if all zeros) and include their effect in the core function
-* Support different core functions; right now we only use the Rosenhead-Moore kernel
-* Speed up tree builds by only reordering on the upward pass (root to leaf), then computing the box bounds, masses, radii, etc. on a new downward pass (leaves to root).
-Note that we can't do the downward pass with the current organization due to openmp task parallelism limitations.